 However, the Rajneesh movement’s tenure in India was short-lived, as the cult’s continual defiance of tradition led to continued tensions with the then ruling party, the Janata Party government of Morarji Desai.
 Criticism of their activities and threatened punitive action by the Indian authorities, as well as the attempted assasination, prompted the movement of the cult from India to a new commune in the United States.
 Under the guise of visiting America for medical treatment, the Rajneesh used his time in the States to broker a deal to buy a tract of land in Wasco County, Oregon, which was done on his behalf by John Shelfer, husband of the cult’s secretary Ma Anand Sheela.
 In all, the cost of purchasing the 64,229-acre site came to $5.75 million, a clear sign of the Rajneesh’s wealth.

-Though the move was controversial, with local residents and government opposing the arrival of a religious cult in their neighbourhood, the commune was able to turn was was rural wasteland, formerly the Big Muddy Ranch, into a small city in the space of about a year, with a peak population of 7,000 inhabitants.
+Though the move was controversial, with local residents and government opposing the arrival of a religious cult in their neighbourhood, the commune was able to turn what was rural wasteland, formerly the Big Muddy Ranch, into a small city in the space of about a year, with a peak population of 7,000 inhabitants.
 When they weren’t throwing parties or having morning meditations, the followers of the Rajneesh, known as Rajneeshees, built a fully functioning settlement largely comparable to most small US towns, including new buildings, roads, and even a small airport with a fleet of Douglas DC-3 and Convair 240 aircraft.
 The group were even able to build themselves a reservoir in order to turn the arid Oregon wastes into a land thriving with vegetation.

 Of course, with his move to the USA came his armour plated Rolls-Royce Silver Wraith II, but the lonely life of this luxury machine would soon be made brighter by the arrival of many other products from the Crewe plant.
 At a rate of two new cars per month, the purpose built stables at Rancho Rajneesh began to fill up with a wide variety of brand new Rolls-Royce Silver Spirits and Silver Spurs of all shapes and sizes, as well as a few of the rare and controversial Rolls-Royce Camargue’s.
 As generous donations to their venerable leader, and with his affection for Rolls-Royce cars being the very staple of his character, his followers intended to buy the man 365 Rolls-Royce cars; one for every day of the year.